catalinred/catalinred.github.com/_posts/2014-03-03-moving-from-wordpress-to-jekyll.markdown

 - Miscellaneous
 ---

 My website was needing a fresh new look, and what better chance to learn a new approach than this?
 You may ask why would you want to move from WordPress to Jekyll when everything works just fine?
-That's a pretty good question and I think the shortest answer is [to learn](http://www.red-team-design.com/becoming-a-better-developer).
+That's a good question and I think the short answer is [to learn](http://www.red-team-design.com/becoming-a-better-developer).

 ![WordPress to Jekyll](/wp-content/uploads/2014/03/wordpress-to-jekyll.png)